drm/Mystique/README.md

 # Mystique: the PHP code analysis, generation, inspection and refactoring library #

-Mystique is a library that provides tools for easily inspection, analyzing, generating and refactoring PHP code.
-The library consists of five separate loosely coupled components: the **parser**, the **compiler**, the **inspector** and the **builder** and **refactoring**.
+Mystique aims to be a library that provides tools for easily inspection, analyzing, generating and refactoring PHP code.

+The library consists of five separate loosely coupled components: the **parser**, the **compiler**, the **inspector**, the **builder** and **refactoring**.
 Combining these components allow you to:

 * Generate an AST from PHP source code without using reflection
 * Refactor PHP code by writing code migration scripts
-* Inspect code for certain (anti)patterns
+* Inspect code for certain (anti)patterns (static code analysis)
 * Compile other formats into PHP code (code generation)
 * Compile multiple PHP files into singles (code deflation)
 * Compile annotations